KQM-git/HSRNews/archive/484.md

 ### Known Issues

+■2024/03/01

+- It is known that, in the Simulated Universe, possessing the Curio "Infinitely Recursive Code" or when the Dice Face effect is "Propagation: Spinal Cord Regrown" or "General Buff: Rejuvenation," there is a probability of abnormal effects occurring with Sparkle (Harmony: Quantum)'s Talent "Red Herring."
+This issue will be fixed in version 2.1.

 ■2024/02/06

 - There is a known issue where Basic Treasures may disappear from the map due to a map error after speaking with Aventurine during the Trailblaze Mission "Penacony - The Youths Who Chase Dreams."
 To obtain the missing Basic Treasures, Trailblazers can go to the corresponding map during the Adventure Mission "The Trees At Peace."
 The dialogue-manifested map error will be fixed in the Version 2.1 update.